BQN Documentation

 • Drop incoming connections.
 It blocks only flows that are started from the Internet side, but not flows started from the subscribers.

 • Skip subscriber rate limitation.
-The traffic from flows getting this policy will no longer be affected by the rate limitation specified in the rate policy for this subscriber.
-They will only get the rate limitation specified by this flow policy (if any).
+If enabled, the traffic of flows with this policy will no longer be affected by the rate limitation specified in the rate policy of this subscriber.

 These policies are configured in the menu option Configuration->Subscriber Flows, selecting the tab POLICIES.